DS-USAFA/PSSE-Solutions-Manual/docs/19-Hypothesis-Testing-with-Simulation-Solutions.md

 ## -0.04411765
 ```

 Notice that it is negative.
-If it had been positive, then we would not even need the next step; we would fail to reject the null because the p-value would be much larger than 0.05.
+If it had been positive, then we would not even need the next step; we would fail to reject the null because the $p$-value would be much larger than 0.05.
 Think about this and make sure you understand.

 c.
-Estimate the p-value using randomization.
+Estimate the $p$-value using randomization.

 ```r